 What is The PC Power?

-The PC Power is a piece of software, endorsed as a system cleaner and optimizer.
-It is allegedly capable of freeing up storage space, detecting and removing unnecessary files, malware, spyware, adware and other threats/issues.
-Due to its questionable proliferation methods, it is categorized as a PUA (Potentially Unwanted Application).
-The PC Power has a promotional website, from which a trial version can be downloaded for free and the full version purchased.
-However, it can also be inadvertently installed together with other programs.
+The PC Power is software endorsed as a system cleaner and optimizer.
+It is allegedly capable of freeing up storage space, detecting and removing unnecessary files, malware, spyware, adware, and other threats/issues.
+Due to its dubious proliferation methods, it is categorized as a Potentially Unwanted Application (PUA).
+The PC Power has a promotional website, from which a trial version can be downloaded free of charge and the full version purchased, however, it can also be inadvertently installed together with other programs.
 This deceptive marketing tactic of pre-packing regular software with unwanted content is called "bundling".

-The PC Power is considered to be untrustworthy, as it is classified as a PUA.
-Software falling under this categorization is a potential threat to device and user safety.
-It is expressly advised against downloading/installing The PC Power.
-Most unwanted apps of this type require activation, in other words they need to be purchased to become operational.
-However, in most cases these applications are fake and nonoperational.
-Therefore, even if they are activated (bought) - they remain nonfunctional (i.e. cannot perform the promised abilities/features).
-Additionally, download/installation setups used to spread apps like The PC Power, often contain more than one PUA (e.g. browser hijackers or adware).
-Said apps have many harmful abilities.
-They can generate redirects to various webpages, such as sale-based, untrustworthy, compromised, deceptive/scam and malicious sites.
-Some can run intrusive advertisement campaigns, by employing a variety of tools, which enable third party graphical content.
-Thereby, they deliver ads (pop-ups, banners, surveys, coupons, etc.) that severely diminish browsing quality - limit browsing speed and page visibility.
-Furthermore, intrusive advertisements carry certain risks themselves, due to causing rogue redirects and unauthorized downloads/installs.
-It is not uncommon for PUAs to be able to track browsing-related data.
-They monitor users' browsing habits (URLs visited, pages viewed, search engine history, etc.) and collect personal information (IP addresses, geolocations and real-life personal details).
-This sensitive data is then shared with third parties (potentially, cyber criminals), intent on misusing it for financial gain.
-To summarize, PUAs can not only cause browser and system infiltrations/infections, but also lead to serious privacy issues, financial losses and even identity theft.
-To ensure device integrity and user safety, it is recommended to remove all suspicious applications and browser extensions/plug-ins immediately upon detection.
+The PC Power is untrusted and classified as a PUA.
+Software falling within the this category is a potential threat to device and user safety.
+You are strongly advised against downloading/installing The PC Power.
+Most unwanted apps of this type require activation (i.e., must be purchased to become operational), however, in most cases, they are fake and nonoperational.
+Therefore, even if they are activated (purchased), they remain nonfunctional and cannot perform the promised capabilities/features.
+Additionally, the download/installation set-ups used to proliferate apps such as The PC Power often contain more than one PUA (e.g. browser hijackers or adware).
+These apps have many harmful capabilities.
+They can generate redirects to sale-based, untrustworthy, compromised, deceptive/scam, and malicious websites.
+Some can run intrusive advertisement campaigns by employing various tools that enable third party graphical content to be displayed on any site.
+In this way, they deliver ads (pop-ups, banners, surveys, coupons, etc.) that severely diminish the browsing experience by limiting browsing speed and page visibility.
+Furthermore, intrusive ads carry certain risks by causing rogue redirects and unauthorized downloads/installs.
+PUAs commonly track browsing-related data.
+They monitor users' browsing habits (URLs visited, pages viewed, search engine history, etc.) and collect personal information (IP addresses, geolocations, and other details).
+This sensitive data is then shared with third parties (potentially, cyber criminals) intent on misusing it for financial gain.
+To summarize, PUAs can cause browser and system infiltration/infections and lead to serious privacy issues, financial loss, and even identity theft.
+To ensure device integrity and user safety, remove all suspicious applications and browser extensions/plug-ins immediately upon detection.